The Perfectionist's Guide to

 Cronenberg, Clive Barker, SON OF FRANKENSTEIN's Donnie

-Dunagan, Curtis Harrington, Donald Cammell, John Brahm, Jess Franco,
+Dunagan, Ann Carter, Curtis Harrington, Donald Cammell, John Brahm, Jess Franco,

 Reggie Nalder, Udo Kier, makeup maestro Dick Smith, TOMB OF

-Jean Rollin, Gordon Mitchell, Pupi Avati, Richard Kiel, Ernesto Gastaldi
+Jean Rollin, Gordon Mitchell, Pupi Avati, Richard Kiel, Ernesto Gastaldi, Quentin

 and the queen of European character actresses, Harriet White Medin.

-But it is for our film criticism that VIDEO WATCHDOG is most acclaimed.
+But it is for film criticism that VIDEO WATCHDOG is most acclaimed.

-In 26 years of publishing, we have amassed a larger collection of
+In 27 years of publishing, it has amassed a larger collection of

 informed thought pertaining to genre filmmaking than any published to